CJFEdu/allmitools/README.md

 7. **Text Formatter** (`/tools/text-formatter`) - Formats text with various options
    - Parameters: `text` (required), `uppercase` (default: false), `lowercase` (default: false)

+### Private Tools

+The server also includes private tools that require authentication.
+These tools are accessible at `/private/tools/{tool_name}` after logging in through the `/login` page.

+1. **Text Storage** (`/private/tools/text-storage`) - Stores text content in the database
+   - Parameters: `content` (required), `save` (default: false)
+   - Returns a unique string ID for the stored text
+   - The `save` parameter determines whether the text should be permanently saved

+2. **Text Retrieval** (`/private/tools/text-retrieval`) - Retrieves text content from the database
+   - Parameters: `id` (required)
+   - Returns the text content associated with the provided ID

+Private tools require authentication using a password.
+The password hash is stored in the `.env` file as `PRIVATE_USE_PASSWORD`.
+You can generate a password hash using the utility in `cmd/hashpassword/main.go`.

 ### Output Formats